cake-lier/sbt-remote-deploy/README.md

 same of the one in the local machine.
 Being the local file an `sbt.File`, this plugin is thought for working hand in hand with the "sbt-assembly" plugin and the default `compile` task.

 When everything is configured correctly, you can launch your remote deploy task.
-Just write on your terminal `sbt remoteDeploy
+Just write on your terminal

-<name of the configuration>` and the plugin will load all your configurations, search for the one with the name you inserted
+`sbt remoteDeploy <configuration name>`

-and use it in its deployment pipeline.
+and the plugin will load all your configurations, search for the one with the name you inserted and use it in its deployment pipeline.

 ### Setting keys